sfigg/commercialization-public/docset/customize/mdm/bitlocker-csp.md

 <p style="margin-left: 20px">Set "FDVHideRecoveryPage_Name" (Omit recovery options from the BitLocker setup wizard) to prevent users from specifying recovery options when they turn on BitLocker on a drive.
 This means that you will not be able to specify which recovery option to use when you turn on BitLocker, instead BitLocker recovery options for the drive are determined by the policy setting.</p>

+<p style="margin-left: 20px">Set "FDVActiveDirectoryBackup_Name" (Save BitLocker recovery information to Active Directory Domain Services) to enable saving the recovery key to AD.</p>

+<p style="margin-left: 20px">Set the "FDVRequireActiveDirectoryBackup_Name" (Do not enable BitLocker until recovery information is stored in AD DS for fixed data drives) data field if you want to prevent users from enabling BitLocker unless the computer is connected to the domain and the backup of BitLocker recovery information to AD DS succeeds.</p>

-<p style="margin-left: 20px">Set "FDVActiveDirectoryBackup_Name" (Save BitLocker recovery information to Active Directory Domain Services) to choose which BitLocker recovery information to store in AD DS for fixed data drives.
+<p style="margin-left: 20px">Set the "FDVActiveDirectoryBackupDropDown_Name" (Configure storage of BitLocker recovery information to AD DS) to choose which BitLocker recovery information to store in AD DS for fixed data drives.
 If you select "1" (Backup recovery password and key package), both the BitLocker recovery password and key package are stored in AD DS.
 Storing the key package supports recovering data from a drive that has been physically corrupted.
 If you select "2" (Backup recovery password only) only the recovery password is stored in AD DS.</p>

-<p style="margin-left: 20px">Set the "FDVRequireActiveDirectoryBackup_Name" (Do not enable BitLocker until recovery information is stored in AD DS for fixed data drives) data field if you want to prevent users from enabling BitLocker unless the computer is connected to the domain and the backup of BitLocker recovery information to AD DS succeeds.</p>

 > [!Note]
 > If the "FDVRequireActiveDirectoryBackup_Name" (Do not enable BitLocker until recovery information is stored in AD DS for fixed data drives) data field is set, a recovery password is automatically generated.